Probing the low-mass end of core-collapse supernovae using a sample of strongly-stripped Calcium-rich Type IIb Supernovae from the Zwicky Transient Facility: Discussion

-NS-WD mergers rates are predicted to be in the range of 3-15\% of Type Ia supernova rate \citep{Toonen2018}.
-The corresponding rates are consistent with those obtained for the Ca-rich Type IIb sample.
+NS-WD merger rates are predicted to be in the range of 3-15\% of Type Ia supernova rate \citep{Toonen2018}.
+The corresponding rates are consistent with that obtained for the Ca-rich Type IIb sample within the large errors, at the low end of the relative rate estimate.
 Also, the delay time distribution suggests that these mergers are most likely to be found in star-forming galaxies, consistent with the host galaxy properties of our sample.